 Grasses have the ability to go dormant for differing lengths of time depending on their genetics and overall health.
 Most established lawns can stay in a drought-dormant state for 3-4 weeks without dying.
 If the drought goes beyond 4 weeks, it’s recommended to re-hydrate the lawn with deep, infrequent watering early in the day.

 During drought induced dormancy, grass will grow at a much slower rate and in turn will not require frequent mowing.
-Taller grass will have deeper, more extensive root systems than short cut grass which will help the lawn to withstand summer stress.
+Taller grass will have deeper, more extensive root systems which will help the lawn to withstand summer stress.
 If you need to mow, follow the one-third rule; never remove more than the top one-third of the blade at each mowing.
 To help minimize stress to the leaf blade ensure your mower blade is sharp.

 Cooler temperatures can send both northern and southern grasses into dormancy.
-Northern grasses can endure cooler weather better than other types of grass and typically begins to go dormant in the fall once soil temperatures drop to 50 degrees.
+Northern grasses can endure cooler weather better than other types of grass and typically begin to go dormant in the fall once soil temperatures drop to 50 ⁰F.
 Southern grasses can tolerate extremely warm temperatures and have a very low tolerance for cold weather.
 Southern grasses will typically begin to go dormant around mid to late October.

 An application of Milorganite will not bring your lawn out of dormancy; however this is the most important time of year to fertilize.
 You’re not feeding the grass for the growth above ground, but building up the food reserves so the grass will go into the winter strong and green up faster in the spring.